A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Commodus's elder twin brother had survived childhood?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Politicians thread.
+Alternate Historian and 1 other(s) like this article.

 In 161 AD,on this day Faustina the Younger, the wife of Roman Emperor Marcus Aurelius (pictured), gave birth to twin brothers, Titus Aurelius Fulvus Antoninus and Marcus Aurelius Commodus Antoninus Augustus.